Cry Danger: Production

 The film was shot in the Bunker Hill section of Los Angeles.
-The "Crosley" Hotel, built as the Nugent, stood at 3rd and Grand.
+The Crosley Hotel, built as the Nugent, stood at 3rd and Grand.
 The Los Amigos bar was at 3rd and Olive.
 Clover Trailer Park was not in Bunker Hill, but was at 650-700 N. Hill Place in Chinatown.
-Also seen is "China City", a Chinese-themed spinoff of LA's Olvera Street, no longer extant, 500 feet north of Olvera Street at Alameda Street.
+Also seen is China City, a Chinese-themed spinoff of Olvera Street, no longer extant, 500 feet north of Olvera Street at Alameda Street.

 Reception

-When the film was first released, the staff at Variety magazine liked the film and said, "All the ingredients for a suspenseful melodrama are contained in Cry Danger...Robert Parrish, erstwhile film editor, makes a strong directorial bow.

-Time Outs modern on-line magazine review says: "it's the kind of movie in which, told to expect someone extra for dinner, delicious Fleming smiles 'OK, I'll put more water in the soup'.
-With excellent support players like a young, thin (for him) William Conrad and Jay Adler, this is a fast, crisp and laconic delight."

-Restoration and 2011 re-release
+In a contemporary review for The New York Times, critic Thomas M. Pryor wrote: "Looking for excitement and suspense?
+And perhaps a few laughs, too?
+Then accept this recommendation to a very tidy package of fictional extravagance called 'Cry Danger.' ...
+To anybody who is willing to go along with it, 'Cry Danger' will afford a pleasurable time."

+Critic Philip K. Scheuer of the Los Angeles Times wrote: "The crisp, cynical dialogue sounds like Raymond Chandler, but it is by William Bowers (story by Jerome Cady).
+Powell & Co. deliver it in the approved manner—corner of the mouth, lips unmoving.
+Robert Parrish directs them with emphasis on characterization but—despite the fact that he was lately a cutter—holds his scenes past the prudent breaking point again and again.
+Even so, he is able to stretch his hard-hearted little anecdote only to an hour and 15 minutes."

+Variety reviewer William Brogdon wrote: "All the ingredients for a suspenseful melodrama are contained in 'Cry Danger,' and they are used very well.
+Story rolls along with the proper balance between mood, action and characterization, maintains a good pace and should find the going easy in the majority of playdates."

+Legacy

 A restored version of the film was released in 2011.
-The film was restored by the UCLA Film & Television Archive, in cooperation with Paramount Pictures (keeper of the Republic Pictures/Melange Pictures backlog, which this film is a part of), and Warner Bros. (rightsholder via Turner Entertainment of the library of original distributor RKO), funded by the Film Noir Foundation.
-The new print was made "from two 35mm acetate composite master positives."
+The film was restored by the UCLA Film & Television Archive in cooperation with Paramount Pictures (keeper of the Republic Pictures/Melange Pictures catalog) and Warner Bros. (rightsholder via Turner Entertainment of the library of original distributor RKO Pictures), funded by the Film Noir Foundation.
+The new print was created from two 35-mm acetate composite master positives.

-The restoration premiered at the UCLA Festival of Preservation on March 14, 2011 and was screened at other North American cities in 2011 including Vancouver.
+The restoration premiered at the UCLA Festival of Preservation on March 14, 2011 and was screened in other North American cities in 2011, including Vancouver.